vavgustov/zsh_rails/README.md

 # ZSH Rails
-Patch for rails and rbenv plugins for oh-my-zsh.
+Patch for rails and rbenv plugins for oh-my-zsh to show actual executed command (e.g. using bundle exec or ./bin wrappers).

 ## Installation
-execute under ~/.oh-my-zsh:
+Execute under ~/.oh-my-zsh:
 ```shell
 patch < zsh_rails.patch
 ```

-## TODO
+## Todo
-how to work with zsh functions?
+How to work with zsh functions?